(peculiar ring galaxy)

 suggesting it is different kind of object

 and its formation remains a topic of interest.

 The object was discovered in 1950 by Arthur Hoag, who

 initially theorized it to be either an odd galaxy or a planetary nebula.

-which redshift measurements of the center and ring discount.
+is now discounted, given redshift measurements of the center

 | || |